amaliujia/StoneDB/README.md

 Code expected: 10,000 ~ 30,000 lines.

-The step 1,2 have been done.
+The step 1 to 3 have been done.

 Milestone
 =======